MieszkoGulinski/bun-ink-demo/README.md

 ## Data input

 Data input using `useInput` **doesn't work**, no key is intercepted.
-Tested on Bun 1.0.18.
-I wasn't able to find any workaround (yet?)
+Tested on Bun 1.0.18 and later on 1.0.20.
+I wasn't able to find any workaround (yet?).
+If you want to try it on some newer Bun version (in the future, I'm writing this in December 2023), try `demos-display/1-with-use-input`.

+For the heck of it, I tried using Inquirer as the text input, as Inquirer works on Bun.

 ## Full height